pawelzny/pawelzny.github.io/_posts/2017-08-14-celery-4-tasks-best-practices.md

 it is all we need, but it is not future proof.

 Apply_async is more complex, but also more powerful then preconfigured delay.
-It is always better to use apply_async with few arguments then default behavior.
+It is always better to use apply_async with specificly set options.

 ```python
 add.apply_async(queue='low_priority', args=(10, 5))